 Apples are usually known for providing pectin, but pears are the better source for pectin.
 As a soluble fibre, pectin works by binding to fatty substances in the digestive tract, including cholesterol and toxins, and promotes their elimination.

 This means pear nutrition benefits the body’s detoxifying capabilities, helps regulate the body’s use of sugars and cholesterol and improves gut and digestive health.

 One pear provides a good dose of the daily vitamin c you need, a powerful antioxidant that fights free radical damage and lowers oxidative stress.
 Vitamin c is sometimes even called the most powerful vitamin in the world!

-Pear nutrition benefits numerous benefits for your skin too. vitamin c from high-antioxidant foods like pears helps increase skin’s immunity and has anti-aging effects because it promotes skin cell renewal.
-Vitamin c foods also help heal cuts and bruises and guard against a number of age-related and infectious diseases.
+Pear nutrition benefits numerous benefits for your skin too.
+Vitamin c from high-antioxidant foods like pears helps increase skin’s immunity and has anti-ageing effects because it promotes skin cell renewal.
+Vitamin c foods also help heal cuts and bruises and guard against several age-related and infectious diseases.

 3. Provides antioxidants